-CosNaming::NamingContext::narrow()CosNaming.NamingContextHelper.narrow() to obtain a reference to the naming context.
+The result must be narrowed using CosNaming.NamingContextHelper.narrow() to obtain a reference to the naming context.

-The call to resolve_initial_references() succeeds if an OrbixNames server is running on the local host or the locator is appropriately configured as described in "Compiling and Running an Application" on page 76.
+The call to resolve_initial_references() succeeds if an OrbixNames server is running on the local host or the locator is appropriately configured as described in "Compiling and Running an Application" on page 59.

 The name of the OrbixNames server as registered in the Implementation Repository is assumed to be NS by default.
-To contact an OrbixNames server registered with a different name, the configuration entry IT_NAMES_SERVER must identify that name, as described in "Configuring OrbixNames" on page 78.
+To contact an OrbixNames server registered with a different name, the configuration entry IT_NAMES_SERVER must identify that name, as described in "Configuring OrbixNames" on page 60.